DPOR: Dynamic Partial Order Reduction

 thread.rs — Thread state

-Thread holds the two vector clocks (causality and dpor_vv) and the finished/blocked flags.
+Thread holds two vector clocks (causality and dpor_vv) plus io_vv (for I/O operations, which omit lock-based happens-before so that I/O always appears concurrent).
 ThreadStatus is the per-branch status enum used by the exploration tree.

 path.rs — Exploration tree